wp-plugins/fdsphotofeed-v100/readme.txt

 [ Note: You may set a limit or leave it blank to retreive all photos ]

 FEATURES:
-	* It can fetch photos from SmugMug.
+* It can fetch photos from SmugMug
-	* It can fetch photos from Flickr.
+* It can fetch photos from Flickr
-	* It can fetch photos from Picasa & any other RSS feed.
+* It can fetch photos from Picasa & any other RSS feed
 * It supports image caching
-	* It supports lightbox2 slideshow with navigation button Prev & Next.
+* It supports lightbox2 slideshow with navigation button Prev & Next
 * Image Caption is fetched and shown in lightbox2 show

 REQUIREMENTS:
 	* wp-lightbox2 plugin for lightbox2 show.
 You may get it from here: `http://zeo.unic.net.my/notes/lightbox2-for-wordpress/`